MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     The first top section of this target (line 1, 'MyFilename') constitute the target name.
 This name is used as part of summary statistics and, more importantly, determined the first part of name of files generated as part of the processing of data specified for this target.
 Thus, in this example all files and folders generated during the processing of this target will start with 'MyFilename'; for example, the summary table normally generated from running the pipeline will be placed in a file named 'MyFilename.summary'.

 *Sample name*
-    The subsections listed in the 'Target' section (line 2, 'MySample') consitute the (biological) samples included in this target; in the vast majority of analyses, you will have only a single sample per target, and in that case it is considered good practice to use the same name for both the target and the sample.
+    The subsections listed in the 'Target' section (line 2, 'MySample') constitute the (biological) samples included in this target; in the vast majority of analyses, you will have only a single sample per target, and in that case it is considered good practice to use the same name for both the target and the sample.
 A single target can, however, contain any number of samples, the data for which are tagged according to the names given in the makefile, using the SAM/BAM readgroup ('RG') tags.

 *Library name*
     The subsections listed in the 'Sample' section (line 3, 'TGCTCA') constitute the sequencing libraries constructed during the extraction and library building for the current sample.
 For modern samples, there is typically only a single library per sample, but more complex sequencing projects (modern and ancient) may involve any number of libraries constructed from one or more extracts.
 It is very important that libraries be listed correctly (see below).